1807-1815 N. Kimball Ave EPA Brownfields Cleanup Grant

 - City of Chicago FY20 EPA Cleanup Grant Fact Sheet_Spanish

 Draft/Final ABCA – A draft of the Analysis of Brownfield Cleanup Alternatives (ABCA) was included in the Cleanup Grant application and updated in October 2021.
 Community input on the Draft ABCA was requested during the grant application process and again in November 2021 after it was updated.
 The ABCA summarizes environmental report findings, remediation alternative evaluations, and the proposed cleanup plan for the TCE “hot spot”.
 The ABCA will be updated as needed and finalized prior to the start of remediation.

 Remediation Plan – The recommended cleanup alternative identified in the Draft ABCA for the TCE “hot spot” is In Situ Chemical Oxidation Treatment (ISCO) via in-place soil mixing.
 ISCO uses an oxidizing compound to break down TCE in-place and lower the concentrations to acceptable levels.
 Later cleanup actions to be implemented prior to, or as part of redevelopment, will likely include engineered barrier construction (such as clean soil, asphalt, concrete) and implementation of institutional controls.

 Site Remediation Program (SRP) Enrollment – The Site was enrolled in the Illinois Environmental Protection Agency’s (IEPA) SRP in December 2020.
 By enrolling in the SRP, the planned cleanup activities will be reviewed and approved by the IEPA.
 At the completion of cleanup activities, IEPA issues a No Further Remediation (NFR) letter, which indicates that the environmental conditions at a property do not present a significant risk to human health or the environment.
 The NFR letter for this Site will be obtained in a later phase of redevelopment when the required engineered barriers and institutional controls will be installed and implemented.

-SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSI/ROR/RAP) will be prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.
+SRP Reporting – A Comprehensive Site Investigation/Remediation Objectives Report/Remedial Action Plan (CSIR/ROR/RAP) has been prepared and submitted to IEPA for review and approval, which summarizes all Site data, cleanup standards, and the planned remediation identified in the draft ABCA.A report summarizing the results of the cleanup will be submitted to IEPA after the cleanup is complete.